Applicative computing systems

 Applicative computing systems, or ACS are the systems of object calculi founded on combinatory logic and lambda calculus.

 The only essential notion which is under consideration in these systems is the representation of object.
-In combinatory logic the only metaoperator is application in a sense of applying one object to other.
+In combinatory logic the only metaoperator is application in the sense of applying one object to other.
 In lambda calculus two metaoperators are used: application – the same as in combinatory logic, and functional abstraction which binds the only variable in one object.

 Features

 The objects generated in these systems are the functional entities with the following features: